-- See your doctor at the first sign of a sore or injury to your skin.
+- See your care provider as soon as you notice a sore or injury to your skin.

 Preparing for your appointment

-You're likely to start by seeing your family doctor or a general practitioner.
-However, you may then be referred to a doctor who specializes in disorders of blood vessels (vascular specialist) or a doctor who specializes in the heart and circulatory system (cardiologist).
+You might first visit your family care provider.
+You may be referred to a doctor who specializes in disorders of blood vessels (vascular specialist) or a doctor trained in heart diseases (cardiologist).

-Because appointments can be brief, and there's often a lot to discuss, it's a good idea to arrive well-prepared.
-Here's some information to help you get ready for your appointment, and what to expect from your doctor.
+Because appointments can be brief and there's often a lot to discuss, it's a good idea to arrive well prepared.
+Here's some information to help you get ready for your appointment and know what to expect from your provider.

 What you can do

 - Write down any symptoms you're having, including any that may seem unrelated to the reason for which you scheduled the appointment.

 - Make a list of all medications, vitamins or supplements that you're taking.
 Include dosages.

 - Write down questions to ask your health care provider.